FOR THE FINANCIAL YEAR 2017-18 Dear Shareholders

 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts / arrangements / transactions entered into by the Company during thefinancial year with related parties were in the ordinary course of business and on anarm's length basis.
-During the year the Companyhas not entered into any contract/arrangement/ transaction with related parties whichcould be considered material inaccordance with the policy of the Company on related party transactions.
-The said policycan be viewed on the Company's website by accessing the following link:http://www.3i-infotech.com/content/investors/investors.asp under "CorporateGovernance"
+During the year under review all the contracts or arrangements or transactions enteredinto by the Company with related parties referred to in Section 188 of the Act were inthe ordinary course of business and on an arm's length basis.
+During the year the Companyhas not entered into any contract/arrangement/ transaction with related parties whichcould be considered material in accordance with the policy of the Company on related partytransactions.

-Details regarding related party disclosure are given under the notes to standalonefinancial statements which form part of the Annual Report.
+Details regarding related party disclosure are given under the notes to standalonefinancial statements which form part of this Report.